Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We have analyzed the prospects for detecting fermionic dark states at SND@LHC in the benchmark scenario where the leading interaction with the Standard Model is described by electric and/or magnetic dipole operators.
 Propagating the resulting fluxes to the SND@LHC target, we evaluated the scattering signal rates for nuclei and electrons and presented projected sensitivities for LHC integrated luminosities relevant to both the current and HL-LHC program.
-Our results show that SND@LHC can probe dipole moments in regions that are complementary to existing experimental bounds comprising direct-detection, beam-dump, and collider searches, for sub-GeV to few-GeV dark matter.
-We have also studied the parameter space for which the effective dipole description remains self-consistent at the momentum transfers relevant for scattering at the target region.
+Our results show that SND@LHC can probe dipole moments in a manner complementary to existing experimental bounds comprising direct-detection, beam-dump, and collider searches, for sub-GeV to few-GeV dark matter, while potential future enhancements in incident flux or detector target area can further extend the accessible parameter space.
+We have also studied the parameter space for which the effective dipole description remains perturbative at the momentum transfers relevant for scattering at the target region.
 We identify the domains where the EFT remains applicable even with a strict validity condition imposed.
 As seen from the comparison between the SND@LHC sensitivity and the existing direct detection constraints, solar reflected dark matter severely restricts the low-mass region of the MDM parameter space.
-However, SND@LHC in the HL-LHC era can probe the low-mass region more effectively than DAMIC around $m_\chi \sim$ 0.5 MeV.
-Extending the sensitivity of SND@LHC to even lower masses allows access to regions of parameter space currently unconstrained by present direct detection experiments.
-A comparison of the SND@LHC with beam-dump, fixed-target and $e^-e^+$ collider searches reveals that LEP and CHARM II currently provide the strongest limits to the Dirac Dipole model.
-Overcoming these bounds would require an enhancement of the incoming dark state flux at the SND@LHC target by approximately a factor of 5 to probe new parameter space at $\mathcal{O}(-1)$ GeV, while an enhancement by a factor of $\gtrsim$ 7 would allow us access to an entirely new parameter space unconstrained by any present-day experiment.
-Such enhancements can be implemented by widening the target region or extending the scattering length in the detector.
-However the available space in the TI18 tunnel of the LHC can put practical restrictions on such modifications.
+Probing beyond the currently excluded region would require an enhancement of nearly four orders of magnitude in the effective LLP exposure over the HL-LHC scenario, allowing SND@LHC to begin probing the MDM parameter space around $m_\chi\sim10^{-2}$ GeV.
+However, SND@LHC in the HL-LHC era can probe the low-mass region for EDM more effectively than DAMIC around $m_\chi \sim$ 0.5 MeV.
+Extending the sensitivity of SND@LHC to even lower masses or increasing the effective LLP event yield allows access to regions of parameter space currently unconstrained by present direct detection experiments.
+A comparison of the SND@LHC with beam-dump, fixed-target and $e^-e^+$ collider searches reveals that LEP and CHARM II currently provide the strongest limits to the Dirac dipole model.
+To overcome the bounds imposed by the LEP and/or CHARM II on the MDM parameter space, increasing the LLP event yield to twice the HL-LHC expectation would allow SND@LHC to begin probing previously unconstrained regions around $m_\chi\sim1-2$ GeV.
+Furthermore, amplifying the event yield by approximately a factor of 3.5 relative to the HL-LHC estimate would extend the sensitivity of SND@LHC in the EDM parameter space to unconstrained regions around $m_\chi\sim0.3$ GeV.
+Such improvements could be achieved by widening the target region or increasing the interaction length within the detector.
+In order to access previously unexplored regions of EDM parameter space, after taking into account all existing bounds, including direct detection limits, we must enhance the yield by a factor just exceeding 7.
+However, the volume available in the TI18 tunnel upstream of the detector provides scope for modifications to the current detector configuration.
+The present analysis has been performed for the currently installed SND@LHC design.
+In order to achieve the aforementioned improvements to the event yield, one may exploit the available space upstream of the detector.
+An inspection of the layout of the region occupied by the detector indicates that a fraction of the upstream tunnel region is occupied by the electronics racks and the cooling infrastructure, rather than active detector elements.
+However, these components are transportable installations and could in principle be relocated within the available area inside the tunnel if needed.